Xiaokang2022/maliang/docs/en/docs/index.md

 pip install maliang[ext]
 ```

+In addition, you can find all the third-party extensions that we've collected [here](https://xiaokang2022.github.io/maliang/t%26d/third-party/).

+!!!
+Warning

+    These packages mentioned above are not included in the source code of this project, if you use them and want to redistribute them, please follow their open source license!

 ## 👀 More

+### ℹ️ About

+The logo of this project is taken from the open source project: <https://github.com/microsoft/fluentui-emoji>, and the name is taken from a Chinese fairy tale: [*《神笔马良》*](https://baike.baidu.com/item/%E7%A5%9E%E7%AC%94%E9%A9%AC%E8%89%AF/14821387)

 ### 🖼️ Gallery

-The demos below are some of the things that can be achieved with the project, they may be built with the latest version of the project, or they may be built with an older version, but either way, the code for the demo below can be found in the [demo repository](https://github.com/Xiaokang2022/maliang-demos)!
+The demos below are some of the things that can be achieved with the project, they may be built with the latest version of the project, or they may be built with an older version, but either way, the code for the demo below can be found in the demo repository <https://github.com/Xiaokang2022/maliang-demos>!

 ??? note "Expand"